Protected Titles

 Emergency | RT(E) | Respiratory Therapist (Emergency) |

 An RT who has successfully completed an Anesthesia Assistant certification program may use “AA” when working in their role as an AA, provided their designation is listed first (i.e., RRT/AA).
-Additional information regarding the AA role can be found in the CRTO’s Respiratory Therapists As Anesthesia Assistants Professional Practice Guideline.
+Additional information regarding the AA role can be found in the CRTO’s Respiratory Therapists as Anesthesia Assistants Professional Practice Guideline.

-Registered Names
+3. Registered Names

 It is also important that when practising the profession, Members use the name that they have registered with the CRTO in all interactions with the public and the healthcare team.
 The name used to register with the CRTO is the one that is found on the Public Register and is used to identify the Member as being registered with the CRTO.
 The Professional Misconduct Regulation (O. Reg.
 753/93) states that it is professional misconduct for a Member to be “using a name other than the Member’s name as set out in the register, in the course of providing or offering to provide services within the scope of practice of the profession”.